Make Things Simple & Safe with a guided trip

 Many of the venues we use in Northumberland are on private land and we have developed a good working relationship with many of the land owners.
 This allows us to have access to the best locations and gives us a wider choice of venues to achieve our aim of delivering a high quality and safe experience for those coming out with us.

-We sea kayak to and around the Farne Islands to visit the amazing birds that next there in the summer, Guillimots, Razor bills, Puffins, Shags, Black headed guls, Herring guls, Artic and Common Tern, Eider and Cormorant (up to 200,000 birds!).
-We also get the pleasure of paddling near the huge Grey Seal colony that make the Farnes their home.
+We sea kayak to and around the Farne Islands to visit the amazing birds that nest there in the summer, Guillimots, Razor bills, Puffins, Shags, Black headed guls, Herring guls, Artic and Common Tern, Eider and Cormorant (up to 200,000 birds!).
+We also get the pleasure of paddling near the huge Grey Seal colony that make the Farnes their home (up to 4,000).
 Another fabulous and exciting sea kayak venue is St Abbs head – incredible cliffs, again full of sea birds nesting in the summer months (in the last few years the Northern Gannet has chosen to nest there in small numbers).
 We sometimes paddle across the border to Scotland from Berwick upon Tweed taking in a private beach that is often left for just us as access by foot is very difficult – I have seen deer on the beach before!